Microfluidics

-Microscale behaviour of fluids
+Characteristics

 The behaviour of fluids at the microscale can differ from "macrofluidic" behaviour in that factors such as surface tension, energy dissipation, and fluidic resistance start to dominate the system.
 Microfluidics studies how these behaviours change, and how they can be worked around, or exploited for new uses.

-At small scales (channel size of around 100 nanometers to 500 micrometers) some interesting and sometimes unintuitive properties appear.
+At small scales (channel size of around 100 nanometers to 500 micrometers) some unintuitive properties appear.
 In particular, the Reynolds number (which compares the effect of the momentum of a fluid to the effect of viscosity) can become very low.
-A key consequence is co-flowing fluids do not necessarily mix in the traditional sense, as flow becomes laminar rather than turbulent; molecular transport between them must often be through diffusion.
+One consequence is co-flowing fluids do not necessarily mix in the traditional sense, as flow becomes laminar rather than turbulent; molecular transport between them must often be through diffusion.

 High specificity of chemical and physical properties (concentration, pH, temperature, shear force, etc.) can also be ensured resulting in more uniform reaction conditions and higher grade products in single and multi-step reactions.

-Various kinds of microfluidic flows
+Flow types

-Microfluidic flows need only be constrained by geometrical length scale - the modalities and methods used to achieve such a geometrical constraint are highly dependent on the targeted application.
+Microfluidic flows need only be constrained by geometrical length scale – the modalities and methods used to achieve such a geometrical constraint are highly dependent on the targeted application.
 Traditionally, microfluidic flows have been generated inside closed channels with the channel cross section being in the order of 10 μm x 10 μm.
 Each of these methods has its own associated techniques to maintain robust fluid flow which have matured over several years.